 Q: Why the difference in federal land ownership between east and west?

-Q: How did they become federal lands if they were part of territories that became states?
+Q: How did they become federal lands?

 Showing 3 reactions